Comparison HTC Vive Pro vs HTC Vive

 The higher the resolution, the more smooth and detailed the “picture” is given out by glasses, all other things being equal.
 Thanks to the development of technology nowadays, models with Full HD (1920x1080) screens and even higher resolutions are not uncommon.
 On the other hand, this parameter significantly affects the cost of points.
 In addition, it is worth remembering that in order to fully work with high-resolution displays, you need powerful graphics capable of playing relevant content.
 In the case of glasses for PCs and set-top boxes, this puts forward corresponding requirements for external devices, and in standalone models you have to use advanced integrated video adapters (which affects the cost even more).

-Also note that this paragraph may specify the USB version, which corresponds to the USB-C connector.
-Nowadays, two versions are relevant — 3.2 gen 1 and 3.2 gen 2; for VR glasses, the difference between them is generally not fundamental.
+It should also be noted that this section might specify the USB version that the USB-C port corresponds to.
+Currently, two versions are relevant — 5Gbps and 10Gbps; for VR glasses, the difference between them is generally not significant.

 DisplayPort